waqeen/cyber_security21/README.md

 The attacks of the form **"Escape from the container"** and **"Increase privileges"** are of the greatest interest.

-Results are accepted through pull requests.
+Results are accepted through pull requests, don`t forget to add instruction in README and record demo video.

+**Notice:** Pull requests opened on private repositories remain private.

 **Good luck!**